MY GDPR STATEMENT OF COMPLIANCE

 - The information I hold:

 - Email addresses of people who have emailed me and to whom I have replied: automatically saved in iCloud, protected by a strong password and 2-factor authentication.

-- Email addresses of readers who have commented on my website: stored on WordPress, hosted by Blacknight, both protected by strong passwords.
+- Email addresses of readers who have commented on my website: stored on WordPress protected by a strong password.

 I do not ‘process’ or share this information with anyone, except with the explicit permission of the person in question.
 I never aggregate or sell it.